PankratzLab/Genvisis-Docs/GetStarted/overview.md

 Within Genvisis, [create a new project](../#/documentation/GetStarted--create-a-new-project), or, if you already have a Genvisis project, [import it into Genvisis](../#/documentation/GetStarted--import-an-existing-project-into-genvisis).

-If you have already completed these steps, you may wish to start learning how to [run the Genvisis workflow](../#/documentation/RunTheGenvisisWorkflow--introduction-to-the-workflow).
+If you have already completed these steps, you are ready to learn how to [run the Genvisis workflow](../#/documentation/RunTheGenvisisWorkflow--introduction-to-the-workflow).